Terms of Service

-The Repository shall not store or record any Purchaser's credit card, debit card, bank account or any other form of payment account information on its servers.
+The Platform shall not store or record any Purchaser's credit card, debit card, bank account or any other form of payment account information on its servers.

 If Users or Submitters choose to provide Dryad with additional personally identifiable information through an email message, form, survey, etc., Dryad will maintain the information securely to the extent allowable by law and take every precaution to protect it.
 However, Dryad will treat feedback on services and software provided by Dryad, excluding personally identifiable information, as non-confidential unless the individual or organization providing the feedback states otherwise.

 Dryad implements and follows commercially reasonable electronic security measures to secure the systems through which information is collected or stored.
 Security protections, and all other elements of this policy, extend to data copies and backups implemented for business continuity.

 For site security purposes, and to ensure that this service remains available to all Users, we employ software programs to monitor traffic and to identify unauthorized attempts to upload or change information or to otherwise cause damage.
 In the event of authorized law enforcement investigations, and pursuant to any required legal process, information from these sources may be used to help identify an individual.

 Dryad will only disclose individually identifiable personal information about its users under the following restricted circumstances:

 - It has been included within a Dataset by the Submitter or the publisher;